Evidence Seized in Violation of the Fourth Amendment Must Be Suppressed.

 How does the Fourth Amendment apply to digital privacy and surveillance?

 The Fourth Amendment offers protection against unreasonable searches and seizures, including digital privacy and surveillance.
 However, the details can be complex and constantly changing.
 The courts have ruled that people have a right to privacy regarding their digital information, like emails or location data, from their cell phones.
-This means that law enforcement usually needs a warrant to access this data.
+Protection of the right to privacy means that law enforcement usually needs a warrant to access this data.
 However, the third-party doctrine complicates things.
 It states that the Fourth Amendment does not protect information given to a third party.
-This becomes tricky in an age where a lot of personal data is stored with third-party providers like internet providers or cloud storage services.
+Protection of 4th Amendment rights becomes tricky in an age where people store a lot of personal data with third-party providers like internet providers or cloud storage services.
 The laws in this area constantly evolve along with technology and societal norms.

 What is the exclusionary rule in the context of the Fourth Amendment?